Skip Navigation

 Tagging and Release

-Every year in the month January, Treasure Island house guests take part in a tag and release program for turtles that are part of the resorts head-start programme.
 The Society in collaboration with the Fiji Department of Fisheries and the Institute of Marine Resources at the University of the South Pacific here in Fiji are working together to see that best practices for such a programme are developed.

 Further Information